dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 );

 // react-redux glue -- outputs Container that know state in props
-// new way to connect with react router 4 export default withRouter(connect(mapStateToProps, null)(Counter));
+// also with an optional HOC withRouter export default withRouter(connect(mapStateToProps, null)(Counter));
 ```